taylorsilva/linux-training-vm/README.md

   `make get-grub`
   Note: Once "VirtualBox" logo appears, click the gui and hold shift to get GRUB (VM capturing must be enabled).
+- You may want to change your shell to zsh `chsh -s /usr/bin/zsh`.
+Default password is `vagrant`

 ### Shared Folders